bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 Visually the most distinct, the Night's Children of Byssia are generally tall and statuesque, with visible musculature.
 With very pale skin (that rarely tans or burns) and pure-black, straight hair, they have the least internal variation.
 Descended from the ancient Nocthians, who were an isolated people, the Night's Children stand out from the rest.

 #### Fang-kin
 The fang-kin of the Jungle of Fangs are the shortest and slightest ethnic group of humans in Noefra.
 They rarely display any notable musculature or fat; both males and females are slender.
 Males rarely grow facial hair; females tend to be less well endowed.
-Their notable feature is that they have visible patches that are reminicient of snake scales scattered across their bodies; these flush and become more visible when they are experiencing strong emotions.
+Their notable feature is that they have visible patches that are reminicient of snake scales scattered across their bodies--these flush and become more visible when they are experiencing strong emotions.

 #### Golden Coasters
 The eastern side of Noefra is dominated by the Jinse Empire, and has been for millennia.
 The main human ethnicity there is of medium stature, with slightly golden skin and generally fair-to-brown hair and eyes.
 Pure-blooded Jinse nobles often have a reddened cast to their skin due to generations of diabolical influence.